lowwebtech/low-web-extension/Readme.md

 This extension aims to reduce our data and limit the energy consumption of our Internet browsing.

+:warning::warning::warning:
-:warning: This extension affects electricity consumption when using the Internet but not during manufacturing.
+This extension affects electricity consumption when browsing the Internet but not during manufacturing.
 Manufacturing is the most energy consuming and polluting stage.
 So let's keep our phones and computers as long as possible !
+:warning::warning::warning:

 ## How ?

 A browser extension allows you to block resources and modify the content of a page.
 So we can optimize some content, block what is not necessary and thus limit the number of requests, weight and computer operations.

+First, you need a good blocker for ad/malware/tracker like uBlock Origin ([Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), [Firefox](https://addons.mozilla.org/fr/firefox/addon/ublock-origin/)) or a browser like [Brave](https://brave.com/).

-Here is a list of what low WebExtension does:
+Then, here is a list of what low WebExtension does for reducing bandwidth consumption which means less energy consumption.
 - image :
     + add lazyloading to all images (native loading="lazy" or [fallback](https://github.com/verlok/lazyload))
     + remove biggest or hidpi images from srcset